owerdogan/whoami-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The purpose of the Whoami tool makes you as anonymous as possible on Kali linux.
-It is an user friendly with its ease of use and simple interface.
+It is user-friendly with its ease of use and simple interface.
 It follows two different paths to ensure the highest possible level of anonymity.

 Finally, don't forget that there is never a hundred percent security on the internet!

 <!-- FEATURES -->
 ## Features
- * Anti mitm
+ * Anti-MITM
- * Log killer
+ * Log Killer
- * IP changer
+ * IP Changer
- * Dns changer
+ * DNS Changer
- * Mac changer
+ * MAC Changer
- * Anti cold boot
+ * Anti Cold Boot
- * Timezone changer
+ * Timezone Changer
- * Hostname changer
+ * Hostname Changer
- * Browser anonymization
+ * Browser Anonymization

 <!-- GETTING STARTED -->
 ## Getting Started